zefrios/SQL/Black Sabbath EDA/README.md

 ```
 </details>

-With this, the Python part of the project is concluded and we can proceed to querying the data from SQL to answer some exploratory questions.
+With the dataset ready, we can proceed to querying the data from SQL to answer some exploratory questions.
 ***

 # 2. Exploring the dataset: SQL Queries